RockefellerArchiveCenter/rockarch.org/about-us/privacy-policy.md

 ## Protecting the privacy of our users
 Rockefeller Archive Center (RAC) is committed to protecting your privacy while enabling your access to information and engagement in our research community.
 We strive to make our archival collections and services as widely accessible as possible.
 To do this we need to acquire and use some personal information.
 This policy explains what information we collect from you and why, and how it is collected, used, and stored.
 It applies to your engagement with us through our services and activities on websites and during your visits to our physical premises.

-Guided by legal requirements governing people in the EU/EEA and UK, this Policy also provides a legal basis for our processing of your personal information.
+Guided by legal requirements governing people in the EU/EEA and UK, this policy also provides a legal basis for our processing of your personal information.
 By data “processing,” we mean any operation performed on personal data including collection, organization, storage, alteration, retrieval, consultation, use, dissemination, restriction, or erasure.
 The Rockefeller Archive Center is located in the United States, and your data will be transferred to and processed in the United States.

-This Policy does not pertain to the acquisition or processing of personal information contained within our archival collections, for which we have a legitimate legal basis for archiving in the public interest.
+This policy does not pertain to the acquisition or processing of personal information contained within our archival collections, for which we have a legitimate legal basis for archiving in the public interest.

 ## What information do we collect and why?
-We capture the minimum amount of personal information that we need for a particular purpose, and we keep it only as long as is necessary to fulfill that purpose.
+We capture the minimum amount of personal information that we need for a particular purpose, and we keep it only as long as necessary to fulfill that purpose.
 Information will only be accessed by RAC staff with a legitimate business need to do so.
 We collect and process data that we obtain or that you provide to us in the following contexts:

-### Corresponding with reference archivists
+### Corresponding with access archivists
 Emails or written correspondence related to archival reference services.
 This data can include:
 - Name
 - Contact details (address, email, phone)